nonprofit strategic plan

 - The steps to get there

-And remember, even if you can’t make this date or time you can still register for the webinar and get access to the recording, slides and ability to ask follow up questions.
+And remember, even if you can’t make this date or time you can still register for the webinar and get access to the on demand recording, slides and ability to ask follow up questions.
 I hope you’ll join us!

 Photo Credit: jonrawlinson.com